Economic history of Turkey: Planned growth to political turmoil (1950–1980)

 In the 1950s, the Turkish government emphasized the liberal economic policies, encouraged private capital and foreign capital to invest in the industrial sector, and established the Industrial Development Bank of Turkey to provide loans to private entrepreneurs who invested in industry.

 In 1954, the Turkish government promulgated the Foreign Investment Act (Act no. 6224), offering many preferential conditions to foreign investors, opening up the domestic market and attracting foreign investors.
 With investors from the US, West Germany, France and Italy following suit, the modern industrial sector is the preferred investment for foreign investors.

 After 1950 the country suffered economic disruptions about once a decade; the most serious crisis occurred in the late 1970s.
 In each case, an industry-led period of rapid expansion, marked by a sharp increase in imports, resulted in a balance of payments crisis.
 Devaluations of the Turkish lira and austerity programs designed to dampen domestic demand for foreign goods were implemented in accordance with International Monetary Fund guidelines.
 These measures usually led to sufficient improvement in the country's external accounts to make possible the resumption of loans to Turkey by foreign creditors.
 Although the military interventions of 1960 and 1971 were prompted in part by economic difficulties, after each intervention Turkish politicians boosted government spending, causing the economy to overheat.
 In the absence of serious structural reforms, Turkey ran chronic current account deficits, usually financed by external borrowing that made the country's external debt rise from decade to decade, reaching by 1980 about US$16.2 billion, or more than one-quarter of annual gross domestic product.
 Debt-servicing costs in that year equaled 33 percent of exports of goods and services.

-During this period, the number and size of private enterprises had shown a trend of substantial growth.
-According to statistics, there were 660 private enterprises with more than 10 employees in 1951, 1,160 in 1953 and 5,300 in 1960.
-At the same time, the average number of workers employed by the private sector increased from 25 to 33.
+The number and size of private enterprises also grew substantially during this period.
+In 1951, there were 660 private enterprises with more than 10 employees.
+By 1953, that number had risen to 1,160 enterprises, and by 1960, there were 5,300 enterprises.
+The average number of workers employed by the private sector also increased from 25 to 33.